CRCVREU/UCF-VPN-Installation/newton-and-environments.md

 * All total 640 cores and 40 GPUs
 * Half the nodes have 16 GB GPU cards, the other half have 32 GB cards

-So, SLURM manages all the compute nodes and distrubutes resources as needed to user's programs.
+So, SLURM manages all the compute nodes and distributes resources as needed to user's programs.
 Think of it as a printer queue.
 Although, it is a bit more complicated to submit a job instead of just clicking print.
 From now on, when I mention `jobs` I am referencing the programs that are submitted to the SLURM manager to run by users.

 Depending on the priority of your user and how much you have used, you may have to wait to run jobs.
 There is also some resources that you can use that won't count towards your usage, like slower GPUs or only one or two CPU cores.